natalieagus/50002/docs/Labs/lab1.md

 All four methods yield the same outcome, that is to define the same connection between `reset_conditioner` and `alchitry_top` module (like soldering wire connections). **Rule of thumb**: define connections during instantiation as much as possible (if it's known since the beginning, not some intermediary `sig`) for neater code.

 The following diagram shows the relationship between `alchitry_top` module and `reset_conditioner` module.
-Just like lego-pieces, each module can utilise other modules via instantiation and *then you define the connections* based on the port defintion.
+Just like lego-pieces, each module can utilise other modules via instantiation and *then you define the connections* based on the port definition.
 The port names written in blue are `inputs` and the red ones represent `outputs`.
 The ones written  in black are intermediary named `signals`, just like private attributes you'd define in a `class`.

 <img src="{{ site.baseurl }}/docs/Labs/images/cs-2026-50002-modules-base.drawio.png"  class="center_seventy"/>